Spheres or “balls” of Costa Rica

 MYTHS AND STUDIES

-In 1982, the architect Ivar Zaap, wanted to inquire furthermore into the original locations and its real purpose.
+In 1982, the architect Ivar Zaap wanted to inquire furthermore into the original locations and their real purpose.
 He proposed, along with his students, to look for alignments between archeological objects and their geographical orientation between themselves.
-They took in account, a legend that talks about the pre-Columbian era, beneath the Chirripó Mountain, was buried a flying machine.
-The architect Ivar, convinced himself even more that the spheres, fulfilled in some time, the purpose of navigation and astronomical knowledge.
+They took into account, a legend that talks about the pre-Columbian era, beneath the Chirripó Mountain, was buried a flying machine.
+The architect Ivar, convinced himself even more than the spheres, fulfilled in some time, the purpose of navigation and astronomical knowledge.
 He analyzed the orientation of some of the alignments and there is one in special that has an alignment of 19° southwest and parting from Palmar Sur, one can trace a straight line, passing through the Coco Island, Galápagos Island, down to the Pascua Island.
 This was proven by the aviator Carlos Araya, who traveled in a straight line from the Pascua Island, with a minimum detour of 70 kilometers.

-Another myth or legend comes from the Bri bri and Cabecar cosmogony.
-It narrates the story about the “cannonballs of Tara” (in Bri bri dialect and Tlachque in Cabécar) God of Thunder, with his immense blowpipe, threw these spheres to the Serkes (Gods of the winds and hurricanes) to ward them off from these lands.
+Another myth or legend comes from the Bri Bri and Cabecar cosmogony.
+It narrates the story about the “cannonballs of Tara” (in Bri Bri dialect and Tlachque in Cabécar) God of Thunder, with his immense blowpipe, threw these spheres to the Serkes (Gods of the winds and hurricanes) to ward them off from these lands.

-At present days, in the farm #6 at Palmar Sur in the section of Osa, the Park Can Basat Roje (Park of the Spheres of Stone) to assign a place for the recuperated spheres that we no longer know its original location.
+At present days, in farm #6 at Palmar Sur in the section of Osa, the Park Can Basat Roje (Park of the Spheres of Stone) to assign a place for the recuperated spheres that we no longer know its original location.
 This park is a big part of an enormous archeological project, in charge of the National Museum of Costa Rica and the support of the famous sculptor Jorge Jiménez Deredia.
 In the year 2010, the investigators of the University of Kansas, from the World Heritage Center and the International Council of Museums, visited this archeological site to evaluate the eligibility and protection from the World Heritage Center as a World Heritage.
-In the last months of 2012, the country finished all the paper work required by the World Heritage Center to soon be chosen as a world heritage.
+In the last months of 2012, the country finished all the paperwork required by the World Heritage Center to soon be chosen as a world heritage.